qiulimao/pyspider/docs/Deployment.md

 }
 ```

-you can get complete options by running `pyspider --help` and `pyspider webui --help` for subcommands. `"webui"` in JSON  is configs for subcommands.
+you can get complete options by running `weblocust --help` and `weblocust webui --help` for subcommands. `"webui"` in JSON  is configs for subcommands.
 You can add parameters for other components similar to this one.

 #### Database Connection URI
 `"taskdb"`, `"projectdb”`, `"resultdb"` is using database connection URI with format below: